-The FAST Program (Family Advocacy, Support, and Training) is a statewide parent and youth network that engages families in the planning, management and evaluation of their child’s mental health treatment and service needs.
-FAST has four regional advocates, an attorney, and a statewide resource specialist and serves all 55 West Virginia counties.
+The FAST Program (Family Advocacy, Support, and Training) is a statewide parent and youth network that engages families in the planning, management, and evaluation of their child’s mental health treatment and service needs, including special educational requirements.
+FAST has five regional advocates, an attorney, and a statewide resource specialist and serves all 55 West Virginia counties.

 How FAST Can Help